pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ; where <args> is a comma-separated list of <type> %<name>
 ```

-LLVM refers to labeled blocks of instructions (note: the block of instructions inside a function body gets an implicit label) as _basic blocks_ and all _basic blocks_ must be terminated with a _terminator instruction_ that produces control flow to some other _basic block_ so _terminator instructions_ naturely include all the control flow instructions like `br` and `ret`.
+LLVM refers to labeled blocks of instructions (note: the block of instructions inside a function body gets an implicit label) as _basic blocks_ and all _basic blocks_ must be terminated with a _terminator instruction_ that produces control flow to some other _basic block_ so _terminator instructions_ naturally include all the control flow instructions like `br` and `ret`.
 This is important to note because there's no "fall through" between blocks in LLVM IR like there is in x86_64 and aarch64.
 Example:

 ```ll
 define i32 @max(i32 %a, i32 %b) {